-This post is a beginner’s guide to manufactured spending by loading Serve with gift cards.
-Loading my Serve OneVIP card with gift cards at Walmart is my current method for manufacturing spending and also a good way to meet minimum spend requirements on new credit cards.
+This post is a beginner’s guide to loading Serve with gift cards.
+Loading my Serve OneVIP card with gift cards at Walmart is my a good way to meet minimum spend requirements on new credit cards.
 Currently, you can load Serve with a gift card at the following stores: Walmart, Family Dollar and Dollar General.

 Here is what you need to know about how to load Serve with gift cards:

-Both Bluebird and Serve are reloadable prepaid accounts offered by American Express that are useful for manufactured spending by loading them with gift cards.
+Both Bluebird and Serve are reloadable prepaid accounts offered by American Express that can be loaded with gift cards.
 Each person can have only Bluebird or Serve-not both.

-I used to have a Bluebird but switched to a Target REDcard (REDbird).
-After Target stopped allowing Redbird debit card loads, I opened up a Serve OneVIP account which is what I currently use.
+I used to have a Bluebird but switched to a Serve OneVIP account which is what I currently use.

 Bluebird and Serve are somewhat similar but there are a few key differences.
 One big difference is that Bluebird can be loaded with gift cards only at Walmart stores.
 There are more options for loading Serve with a gift card (Walmart, Family Dollar and Dollar General).
 Another benefit with Serve is that you can load Serve with a credit card online (but only with an American Express credit card) but you cannot load Bluebird with a credit card.